ujjwal117/100DaysOfML/log.md

 course currenly learning Algebra and Basic with Python 3
 ### Thoughts :
 Learnig is a good havit as i learned, and i never studied this way before i want myself to fall in love with learning.
 I love reading articles i always do.
 But i never studied before like now i'm doing.
-Thanks to Siraj to lead us to the path.
+Thanks to [Siraj Raval](http://www.youtube.com/c/sirajraval) to lead us to the path.
 ### NOTES :
 The course i took right now is from [Microsoft Academy](https://academy.microsoft.com/en-us/professional-program/) and it is called
 [Microsoft Professional Program for Artificial Intelligence](https://academy.microsoft.com/en-us/tracks/artificial-intelligence).